ConorWarrilow/Academic-Success-Analysis/readme.md

 # $${\color{#00D8DB}\text{3.
 Feature Importance Analysis}}$$
 Moving on to feature importance analysis, which is quite often misunderstood and misused.
 There are numerous methods of measuring feature importance resulting in slight variations in definition, but in general, feature importance simply aims to measure the extent to which a feature contributes towards a model's predictive ability.
-Obtaining feature importances can help us to understand if we have biases in our data or bugs in our models.
-Feature importance is also used to understand the underlying relationships between features and our target, helping to make business decisions.
+Obtaining feature importances can help us to detect biases within the data, as well as problems within our model.
+Feature importance is also used to understand the underlying relationships between features and our target, helping us to properly understand how the model works, and allowing us to use our results to make business decisions.
 It can also give an idea as to what features we may need to focus on during feature engineering.